Rob-Rau/numd/README.md

 # Numd

 ## Intro
-Numd is my attempt at a numerical methods library written in the [D Programming language](http://www.dlang.org).
+Numd is my attempt at a numerical methods library written in the [D Programming language](https://dlang.org).
 So far it contains a number of optimization algorithms (that desperatly need to be refactored), a handful of diferentiation methods, one integrator and a currently evolving linear algebra package.

 I started this project for a class I took during my undergrad.
 The class itself was focused on optimization methods, which I implemented in D, but as I went I was displeased with D's mathematics and numerical method library support (sorry scid).
-I wanted a more ~~object oriented~~ TEMPLATES!! approach so I decided to write my own, based off what I had done for class.
+I wanted a more ~~object oriented~~ TEMPLATES!! (or whatever I feel appropriate) approach so I decided to write my own, based off what I had done for class.

 ## Things planned at this point:
 - More differentiation (2nd order, 3rd order, cental, left, right, ...)